anhnguyendepocen/pspa611/content/assignments.md

 <p>Each student will conduct a brief presentation (roughly 8-12 minutes) of their revenue analysis.</em><span><label for="sn-5" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-5" class="margin-toggle"/><span class="sidenote">Hence the need for unique local governments<br />
 <br />
-</span></span> More guidance about the format/content of the presentation will be distributed after the midterm.
+</span></span> More guidance about the format/content of the presentation will be distributed after the beginning of the course.